1coderookie/KobraGoNeoInsights/docs/index.md

 # Welcome
 to my infopage about Anycubic's **Kobra Go** and **Kobra Neo**.

-Here you'll fins specific informations about both models as well as more general kind of informations.
-I set this page up to facilitate user of these printer models an easier start as well as providing specific informations about e.g. maintaining the printers.
+Here you'll find specific informations about both models as well as more general kind of informations.
+I set this page up to facilitate users of these printer models an easier start as well as providing specific informations about e.g. maintaining the printers.

 Please make sure to **mind the expandable textboxes** as they contain valuable informations.
 Depending on the color of the box, it's either a

-!!! warning "warning"
+??? warning "Warning"

+    ..like "Caution, don't touch the hot nozzle!"

-!!! tip "tip"
+??? tip "Tip"

+    ..like "Level the position of the ABL sensor in relation to the nozzle."

-!!! information "information"
+??? information "Information"

+    ..like "Informations about nozzles in general."

+??? question "Question"

+    ..like "Have a Go and wanna contribute?"

-!!! example "instruction"
+??? example "Instruction"

+    ..like "How to disassemble the hotend."

 you'll find in there.
 So please take your time and read attentively.